matrix-org/matrix.org/content/ecosystem/clients/miitrix.md

 [extra.packages]
 +++

-Miitrix is a proof-of-concept client for the Nintendo 3DS.
-The UI is all just terminal-based (printf), however it is fully usable.
+Miitrix is a proof-of-concept client for the Nintendo 3DS, featuring a terminal-based user interface implemented with printf.